MantissaLabs/mantissa/notes/data_replication.md

 - On topology change:
     - Add one or more MSTs for each node that have been added to the topology
     - Remove MSTs for nodes that have been removed

+## Store

+To make data management easier for each abstraction (node/cluster/topology/etc.), we would need to create some sort of Store trait that takes a MerkleSearchTree and a Sled underlying storage.
+This would mean that we are managing potentially hundreds or thousands of Sled storage, which is not that bad of an idea considering the high churn of nodes: a node leaving the network would be as simple as removing its underlying Sled store to garbage collect its values.
+The potential downside is memory and cpu requirement, since using thousands of sleds store could affect the node processing capacity.